t2mune/mrtparse/README.md

 mrtparse
 ========

-The mrtparse, is a module to parse the file format of the MRT.
+mrtparse is a module to read and analyze the MRT format data.

 ##What is MRT format
 MRT format is a data format for storing data in a standardized format for routing information of the network.